vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 root@737c30c2ccff:/#
 ```

-This is why it makes perfect sense to store docker in `goinfre`.
-Think of
+The automatic redownloading is why it makes perfect sense to store docker
-`~/goinfre/docker` more like a cache then something you need to take care of.
+in `goinfre`.
+Think of `~/goinfre/docker` more like a cache then something you
+need to take care of.

 ## Accessing our project within docker.

-`docker-run(1)` has the nice `-v` option, which allows us to mount a specific
+[docker-run(1)] has a nice `-v` option, which allows us to mount a specific
 folder from the host to the docker container.
 Let's try to open a folder in
 docker.
 I store my `ft_ls` in `~/archive/42/ft_ls`.
 To get access to that
 folder within docker I would run the following command: